Get competitive quotes from top companies.See Your Rates

 Age - Age is one of the largest factors affecting life insurance rates.
 The younger you are when you purchase a policy, the less likely it is that it will pay out, so the lower your rates will be, other things being equal.

 Life expectancy at birth in New Jersey is 80.3 years, the one of the highest for any state.
 The life expectancy at birth for the US overall is 78.9 years.
-So, if you purchased a 30-year term life policy in New Jersey at age 52, you would be more likely than not to pass away before 82 years of age, the end of the term.
+Say you bought a 30-year term life policy in New Jersey at age 52.
+You'd be more likely than not to pass away before 82 years of age, the end of the term.

-On the other hand, if you were 32 years old and purchased a 30-year term life policy, you would be well under New Jersey’s life expectancy of 80.3 years old when the policy term ended.
+On the other hand, say you're 32 years old and purchased a 30-year term life policy.
+You'd be well under New Jersey’s life expectancy of 80.3 years old when the policy term ended.
 You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In New Jersey, the death rate from injury due to firearms is 5.7 per 100,000 deaths, the sixth-lowest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.